minical/channex-integration/README.md

 * Upload the extension folder into the /public/application/extensions directory.
 * Activate the extension through the "Extensions" screen in miniCal.
 * Click on the setting icon.
 It will redirect you to the Channex setting page.
 Fill in all the details, and map rooms with rate-plan then you are good to go.
+* Retrieve Bookings from Channex Automatically: To automatically fetch booking from Channex, you need to set a cron job on your server.
+Hit following URL every minute or every 30 seconds (Whatever you prefer) using cron to retrieve bookings automatically: https://app.minical.io/cron/ota_booking_retrieval

 <img src="https://snipboard.io/NkMWRi.jpg" alt="">
 <img src="https://snipboard.io/mQay3S.jpg" alt="">